 If he left now, he could make it back to the city before dinner.

-“It’s not that bad,” Molly said, dearly misinterpreting his expression.
+“It’s not that bad,” Molly said, clearly misinterpreting his expression.
 She shrugged and shifted the crate to the other arm.
 “Nothing fancy, but at least you don’t have to worry about trashing the place, right?”

 There was that luminous smile again, as if she didn’t have a care in the world.
 Perhaps she didn’t.
 Perhaps Mellow Molly was as shallow and uncomplicated as first appearances suggested.

 “Hey, Quinn, check it out.
-You’ve got tunes!”
+You’ve got tunes.”
 She crossed to the ponderous sideboard and set the crate next to a little record player, one of those cheap old portable models built into a pressboard carrying box.
 Next to it sat a stack of ancient LPs in cardboard sleeves held together with brittle yellowed tape.

 Quinn said, “We’ve entered a time warp.”